Guardianship of the Basin

 - Do not destroy or remove native plants, moss or other vegetation.
 Cleaning lichen off holds should be minimised.
 But you should destroy all Pine trees (see below)!

 - Brush off chalk tick marks, and excess chalk from holds.
+Wash climbs with water and a soft brush when needed.

 - Pack it out - use poo pots, take home any rubbish even if it's not yours.